 Near-term risks and uncertainties

-According to the Kojamo plc’s Financial Statements Release 1 January – 31 December 2024
+According to the Kojamo plc’s Interim Report 1 January – 31 March 2025

 Kojamo estimates that the most significant near-term risks and uncertainties arise from the uncertain situation in property markets and the development of housing demand-supply situation.
 Although urbanisation is expected to continue in the longer term, there is uncertainty with the recovery of the property market.
 The oversupply of rental apartments may continue in the main areas in which Kojamo operates, and the changes in supply and demand could have an impact on Kojamo’s rents, tenant turnover or the financial occupancy rate and, thereby, rental income.

-Geopolitical tensions, including Russia’s war of aggression in Ukraine and the conflict in the Middle East, continue to cause economic uncertainty.
-The future trade policy of the United States may also have broader implications for the global economy, accelerating inflation and affecting central banks’ interest rate decisions.
-These factors can also have impacts on Finnish housing and property markets, including apartment prices, rents and yield requirements as well as on the operations of the construction companies.
-The increased costs and persistently high loan interest rates may affect Kojamo’s result and cash flow as well as the fair value of apartments.
+Geopolitical tensions are causing significant economic uncertainty.
+The trade war initiated by the United States, tariff policies, and potential other measures, along with countermeasures from other countries, significantly increase risks and slow down global economic growth.
+These factors can also accelerate inflation.
+All the aforementioned factors can influence central banks’ interest rate decisions and other measures.
+Although housing markets are local, risk factors can also impact Finland’s economic development and the housing and property markets, including apartment prices, rents and yield requirements as well as on the operations of the construction companies.
+Increased costs and persistently high loan interest rates may affect Kojamo’s result and cash flow as well as the fair value of apartments.

 The development of the Finnish economy may affect the housing and financial markets as well as the demand of rental apartments.
 These factors may have an impact on Kojamo’s profit and cash flow as well as the fair value of apartments.
 A general downturn may lead to unemployment and reduce household purchasing power, which in turn may affect the ability of residents to pay rent and, subsequently, the company’s rental income.